 Biking Tour of Batroûn

-Anthony Badaoui, a native Batroûni, recently quit his job in Beirut to come home and start a business he’s passionate about.
+In 2016, Anthony Badaoui, a native Batroûni, quit his job in Beirut to come home and start a business he is passionate about.
 Routes is a Bike Rental & Tour company that is beyond your typical tour.
-Routes is a lifestyle, it’s about welcoming locals and tourists alike into this warm community, a surf-town bubble known as Batroûn.
-It’s about sharing the experience of being a local and learning all there is to know about the culture & history.
-Tours are also offered in the neighboring cities of Byblos and Anfeh.
+As with many other niche businesses in Batroun, such as Darma Ji Yoga & Wellness and Colonel Brewery, Routes is also a lifestyle brand.
+It’s about welcoming locals and tourists alike into this warm beach community, a surf-town bubble known as Batroûn.
+It’s about sharing the experience of being a native and learning all there is to know about the culture & history.
+Tours and activities are also offered in the neighboring cities of Byblos and Anfeh.

 “The idea behind Routes was inspired by the trending image of Lebanon, it’s touristic streets and historical monuments, in addition to the friendly and harmonic feel of the towns and their citizens.
 The team is ready to provide groups with guided tours and maps detailing all touristic attractions in the region.
 Routes is devoted to provide it’s customers with a safe and healthy biking experience by equipping them with safety gears and bicycles from renowned brands.”